tago-SE/if-react-ui-kit/README.md

 # About

-This is a react component library made for the [If Design System](https://design.if.eu).
+This is just a react playground used for creating components used in the If Developer Portal.

 # Getting Started with Create React App